Therapy for Burnout

 You wake up already exhausted, dreading the day before it even begins

-You lie awake at 3 AM, mind racing through tomorrow's to-do list, heart pounding
+You lie awake at 3 AM, mind racing through tomorrow's to-do list

 You can't remember the last time you felt calm, truly calm, in your own body